 Well, that kind of thing can happen in real life, albeit in a slightly less twangy scenario.

-Many people will one day find themselves at rock bottom, where literally everything in their lives goes wrong all at once and they’re left lying in a heap by the side of the road, whether metaphorically or literally.
+Many people will one day find themselves at rock bottom.
+A place where literally everything in their lives goes wrong all at once.
+Where they’re left lying in a heap by the side of the road, whether metaphorically or literally.

-Should you find yourself in a heap like that, there are a few solid ways for you to crawl back out of the ditch again.
+Should you find yourself in a heap like that, there are a few solid ways for you to get your life back on track.

 Accept The Hell Out Of The Situation

-Western culture has inundated most people with the idea that we need to be positive all the time, no matter what the situation.
+Western culture has convinced many people that we need to be positive all the time, no matter what the situation.

-This can actually do far more harm than good, as it forces people to put on a false front of positivity instead of being authentic about the fact that everything has gone to hell, but they are working on making it better.
+This can actually do far more harm than good.
+It forces people to put on a false front of positivity instead of being authentic about the fact that everything has gone to hell, but they are working on making it better.

-That doesn’t mean that we should just lie there in that ditch, bemoaning our fate, but rather use the opportunity to be present about the situation so we can better understand it, and the next steps forward.
+That doesn’t mean that we should just lie there in that ditch, bemoaning our fate.
+It means we should use the opportunity to be present about the situation so we can better understand it, and the next steps forward.

-Really, it’s only by being honest with ourselves about where we are in the moment, and contemplating all the factors that brought us there, that we will be able to extricate ourselves from the slop.
+It’s only by being honest with ourselves about where we are in the moment, and contemplating all the factors that brought us there, that we will be able to improve our situation.

 Take Responsibility For Your Life, And How You Got To Where You Are